gertrude-app/web/site/app/pages/docs/mac-internet-filter.md

 However, there are very few tools that exist that work in this mode, and the ones that do are almost so difficult to use that they're not worth it.

-I was a dad and a computer programmer who got so frustrated with the lack of usable tools for blocking the internet that I built my own app.
+I was a dad and a computer programmer who got so frustrated with the lack of usable parental controls for blocking the internet that I built my own app.
 Gertrude is the mac internet filter I wished existed five years ago.
 It's simply the safest tool on the market for parents who truly care about and are willing to invest a little time in the online safety of their kids.
-It's internet filter only has one mode - block everything you haven't explicitly safe-listed.
+It's internet filter only has one mode&mdash;block everything you haven't explicitly safe-listed.

 ## ...Without Driving Yourself Crazy